Japanese milk bread is the fluffiest and softest bread loaf ever. It’s great on it’s own, with some butter, or a little condensed milk.

 Japanese Milk Bread

-- 1/2 cup (120 ml) whole milk
+- ¼ cup (60 ml) whole milk

-- 1/2 cup (120 ml) water
+- ¼ cup (60 ml) water

-- 2 1/2 cups (325 g) bread flour
+- 2 ½ cups (325 g) bread flour

-- 1/4 cup (60 g) granulated sugar
+- ¼ cup (60 g) granulated sugar

-- 2 1/4 tsp (7 g) active dry yeast
+- 2 ¼ teaspoons (7 g) active dry yeast

-- 1 tsp fine sea salt
+- 1 teaspoon fine sea salt

 - 1 large egg, lightly whisked, room temperature

-- 1/2 cup (120 ml) whole milk, room temperature
+- ½ cup (120 ml) whole milk, room temperature

-- 1/4 cup (60 g) unsalted butter, softened
+- ¼ cup (60 g) unsalted butter, softened

 - heavy cream, as needed for brushing